The Cuisinart Air Fryer Hack

 g. door switch, and another of the door switch.

-The red, white and blue colors for the wires seem to be chosen without a strategy.
+The red, white and blue colors of the wires seem to be chosen without a strategy.
 Tracing the spaghetti reveals the following schematic.
-Personally, I would have placed the Thermostat along the wire marked "Timer gated power", and then the heater elements could be grounded directly to neutral.
+Personally, I would have placed the thermostat along the wire marked "Timer gated power", allowing the heater elements to be grounded directly to neutral.
 But no big deal.
-The Microtemp thermal fuse blows at a specific temperature (marked 216°C, 420°F).
+The Microtemp thermal fuse is rated to blow at a specific temperature (marked 216°C, 420°F).

-The function selector seems to be a proprietary Cusinart specified part that is sourced by a Chinese vendor.
+The function selector gadget seems to be a proprietary Cuisinart specified part that is sourced by a Chinese vendor.
 A replacement may not be easily available.
-Similar parts are listed on eBay with the same part number, but they are not identical.
-It can be described as a 4 pole, 7 position, multi throw rotary switch and it is the heart and brains of this toaster.
+Similar parts are listed on eBay with the same part number, but they are nowhere near usable.
+The original part can be described as a 4 pole, 7 position, multi throw rotary switch, and it is the heart and brains of this toaster.
 It comprises two rotary modules stuck together concentrically, and each module has 2 switches.
 Let's call the 2 modules Front and Back.
-Front contains switches A and B, and Back contains C and D. See the figure above.
-Each switch has one input and two outputs, except B has only one output.
+Front contains switches A and B, and Back contains C and D. Each switch has one input and two outputs, except B has only one output.
 Depending on the position, each input connects to none, 1 or 2 of its corresponding outputs.

 The following table shows its connectivity.
 There are 4 inputs: A, B, C and D. There are 7 outputs: A1, A2, B1, C1, C2, D1 & D2.
 The check marks indicate if the input is connected to the output at that position.
-Heater elements are in red, fans are blue.
-For example, in position Toast (position 4), input A connects to both A1 & A2, input B connects to B1, and input D connects to D2.
+Heater elements are in red, fans are blue, timers are black.
+For example, in the position Toast (position 4), input A connects to both A1 &A2, input B connects to B1, and input D connects to D2.
 This effectively turns on A1 (fan in low), A2 (upper outer heating element), B1 (lower heating element) and D2 (engages the toaster timer).
 The 'Warm' setting activates the lower heater element.
 Interestingly, 'Bake' & 'Toast' are identical, as are 'Broil w/fan' & 'Air-fry'.

 Switch à |